aeriform-io/Themes/README.md

 # Themes

-This is a repository for themes designed specifically for Aeriform Tape.
+This is a repository for themes designed specifically for Aeriform [Tape](https://aeriform.itch.io/Tape).
 These are based on the Hundred Rabbits Themes [Ecosystem](https://github.com/hundredrabbits), and compatible with those applications and tools.
+These themes are hosted here separately as they include additional definitions specific to Tape, out of the scope of the original Ecosystem.

 Theme files are defined as SVG and easily modifiable.